whoschek/bzfs/README.md

     output is sorted by ZFS creation time within each dataset - the first and last line prefixed with 'cmp: all' contains the metadata of the oldest and latest common snapshot, respectively.
-Third party scripts can use this info for post-processing.
+Third party tools can use this info for post-processing, for example using custom scripts or duckdb.

     *Note*: Consider omitting the 'all' flag to reduce noise and instead focus on missing snapshots only, like so: